samjabrahams/tensorflow-on-raspberry-pi/GUIDE.md

 sudo update-alternatives --install "/usr/bin/javac" "javac" "/opt/jdk1.8.0/bin/javac" 1
 ```

-Now we can build Bazel! _Note: this also takes some time._
+Now we can build Bazel! _Note: this also takes some time.
+At least two hours.
+Did you need to go on a few errands?._

 ```shell
 sudo ./compile.sh